cu-ecen-aeld/buildroot-external/README.md

 ## Starting Qemu

 Typically you will want to open a new [screen](https://www.gnu.org/software/screen/). session using `screen -S qemu` or similar before starting
 QEMU.
-Then from this screen session, run `./qemu_start.sh`.
+Then from this screen session, run `./start_qemu.sh`.
 To detach, use Ctrl-a d.
 You can reconnect to this screen later using `screen -r qemu`.
 When you want to stop the qemu target, use `pkill qemu`

 ## Saving Configs
-When you make changes to buildroot configuration files, run `./save_configs.sh` to export these configurations to the bbexternal tree for commit.
+When you make changes to buildroot configuration files, run `./save_configs.sh` to export these configurations to the br2-external tree for commit.